Variety of finite semigroups

-In mathematics, and more precisely in semigroup theory, a variety of finite semigroups is a class of semigroups having some nice algebraic properties.
+In mathematics, and more precisely in semigroup theory, a variety of finite semigroups is a class of semigroups satisfying specific algebraic properties.
 Those classes can be defined in two distinct ways, using either algebraic notions or topological notions.
 Varieties of finite monoids, varieties of finite ordered semigroups and varieties of finite ordered monoids are defined similarly.

-This notion is very similar to the general notion of variety in universal algebra.
+This notion is very similar to the general notion of varieties and pseudovarieties in universal algebra.

 Definition

-Two equivalent definitions are now given.
+There are two standard equivalent definitions for a variety of finite semigroups.